Maheshkumar-novice/GoWeblogs/content/_index.md

 - How to use multiple redis hosts? and why do we need it?
 - How many threads is affordable in 4 CPU env?
 - Write about the learnings I got when I was exploring about manual commit?
+- Take and try kafka and redis official courses

 Recent participations/projects,
 - [Python Discord](https://www.pythondiscord.com/) [Summer Code Jam](https://github.com/krishnabhat3383/code-jam-24-luminous-lightyears)